KaiTries/UbiComp-Espruino/README.md

 * Open the file `/make/common/NRF5X.make`:
     * Change all commands `python` to `python3`
 * Install the C compiler with the command `brew install armmbed/formulae/arm-none-eabi-gcc`
+* Install the nrfutil executable from the [official webiste](https://www.nordicsemi.com/Products/Development-tools/nrf-util)
+* Make it executable with `chmod +x nrfutil` and add it to PATH.
-* Install the nrfutil package with the command `sudo -H pip install nrfutil`
+* Install nrf5sdk-tools with the command `nrfutil install nrf5sdk-tools`

 Using Espruino in your Projects